Brazil | Mexico | Venezuela | Vegetables | Beans

 • Throw a clove or two of garlic into the simmering beans for added flavor.

-• Add a whole fresh or pickled jalapeño to give a kick to your beans.
+• Add a whole fresh or a chopped pickled jalapeño to give a kick to your beans.